nimba005/ecommerce/README.md

 - **Admin Dashboard**: Manage item, users, and bookings

 ## Installation
-To get a local copy up and running, foloow these simple steps:
+To get a local copy up and running, follow these simple steps:
 ### Prerequisites
 Make cure you have the following installed on your local machine:
 * [Node.js]()